The M\"obius game and other Bell tests for relativity: Conclusions and open questions

-The game-winning strategies for the~$k$-cycle, the~$k$-fence, and the~$k$-M\"obius games require more players than nodes in the graph.
+The game-winning strategies for the~$k$-cycle, the~$k$-fence, and the~$k$-M\"obius games require more parties than nodes in the graph.
 It is possible, however, to design a game-winning causal model for the excluded case, as well as for the game in the ``all-to-one'' scenario (which is {\em nota bene\/} a causal game): The Svetlichny-inspired causal model from Ref.~\cite{baumeler2020} has as causal structure the complete directed graph~$K^\text{di}_n$ among all parties.
 By using that causal model, it is therefore trivial to communicate a bit from {\em any\/} party to {\em any other.} The correlations that arise there, however, are incompatible with any global ordering of the parties, dynamical or not.

-Our work raises a series of open questions, with the central one: What is the precise general relativistic description of the game-winning causal models?
+Our work raises a series of open questions, with the central one: What is the precise general-relativistic description of the game-winning causal models?
 The detection of dynamical causal structure can be understood as the detection of the curvature's change in the spacetime manifold.
 Thus, an immediate follow-up question is whether and to what extent these games detect {\em gravitational waves.} Speculatively, it might be possible to reinterpret the data collected at the LIGO experiments (see, {\it e.g.,} Ref.~\cite{ligo}) as a~violation of an inequality presented.

 Understanding the informational content of general relativity might be beneficial for future research, especially when merging quantum theory with general relativity.
 Towards that, not only answers to the above questions but also a mathematical formalization of the ``dynamics'' of causal structures might be helpful.
-How do the experiments implemented in local regions alter the causal structure?
+How do the experiments implemented in {\em local\/} regions alter the causal relation between events in their common future?

 It is suspected that enumerating all facet-defining inequalities for the acyclic subdigraph polytope is infeasible: The more nodes are involved, the more structure enters the polytope, and novel facets emerge~\cite{acyclic1985}.
 In fact, deciding whether a vector is a member of the acyclic subdigraph polytope is NP-complete~\cite{garey1979}.
 This raises two questions.
 Firstly, inspired by the M\"obius inequality, one might wonder whether an orientation of the {\em Klein-bottle graph\/} would give rise to a facet-defining inequality or not.
 After all, the Klein bottle is a generalization of the M\"obius strip.
 Secondly, the computational difficulty mentioned above suggests that deciding whether some~$n$-party correlations are compatible with a partial order or not is NP-complete as well.
 Note that this holds for local correlations in the context of quantum nonlocality~\cite{pitowsky1989}.